Skip to Content

 Establishing a hierarchy early on in the micro-herd of you and your horse can help provide a proper foundation for a great relationship.
 You need to establish dominance over your horse by being assertive, self-assured, and confident and by rewarding good behaviors and correcting bad behaviors right away.

-You can also earn your horse’s respect and trust through consistent and positive groundwork training.
+You can earn your horse’s respect and trust through consistent, positive groundwork training.
 Check out the other resources on this site to help you get started or advance in horse groundwork training, saddle training, and mounting a horse for its first time.

-Below is a helpful YouTube video that provides tips that shows you how to establish a proper relationship with your horse.
+Below is a helpful YouTube video with tips showing you how to establish a proper relationship with your horse.

 FAQs